Skip to main content

 Image used with permission by copyright holder

 First, let’s address the obvious drawback of drinking alcohol after a workout.
 Alcohol is full of empty calories.
-Not only do the 100 or so calories in a glass of wine or the 154 calories in the average beer add up after a few drinks but don’t forget the other side effect of partaking in too much alcohol after exercise.
+Not only do the 100 or so calories in a glass of wine or the 154 calories in the average beer add up after a few drinks, but don’t forget the other side effect of partaking in too much alcohol after exercise.
 Booze leads to bad food decisions.

-“Alcohol is a diuretic which dehydrates your body,” explains registered dietitian Amanda DeMarco.
+“Alcohol is a diuretic which dehydrates your body,” explained registered dietitian Amanda DeMarco.
 “Most people, prior, during, and after their exercise are not properly hydrated.
 So if you think of that and then adding alcohol into your system, your body becomes even more dehydrated, preventing protein synthesis (muscle building) and properly refueling your body.”

 If you’re already dehydrated and feeling like crap, the alcohol will likely make the ailments even worse, and even the lightest of the best beers isn’t a substitute for plain old H2O.
 If you’re going to have a few alcoholic drinks after working out, drink a glass of water between each beer or margarita.
-The extra water will fend off dehydration and possibly help stave off a hangover should you drink a little too much after that 10K.
+The extra water will fend off dehydration and possibly help stave off a hangover should you drink a little too much after that 10k.

 Image used with permission by copyright holder

 While there isn’t a specific amount of time to wait to drink after exercise, consider these factors.
 How long did you work out, and at what intensity?
-Did you properly fuel pre and post-workout, and most importantly, how you feel mentally and physically?
+Did you properly fuel pre and post-workout?
+And most importantly, how you feel mentally and physically?

 If they’re going to drink after a workout no matter what, stick to certain types of alcohol.